Key takeaways

 UPI

 UPI narrations show VPAs like abc@okhdfcbank or xyz@ybl, with 12 character transaction IDs.
-Distinguish push, collect, mandates, merchant QR, and refunds that may link back to original references.
+It is important to distinguish push payments, collect requests, mandates, merchant QR transactions, and refunds.
+Refunds may link back to original references, which aids reconciliation.

 Example: "UPI/supplier@okhdfcbank/SUPPLIER NAME/INV001/240112345678/SUCCESS"